 The HUD (heads up display), is relatively intuitive although a little “busy”.
 The health bar was a little confusing and counter intuitive at first.
 The red bar represents health, as you lose health it goes down.
 The green bar is your stock of health potion and as you consume it, your red health bar will go up and the green bar will go down.

 Learning how to take down the beasts is built into the first part of the main narrative.
 When you feel ready you can choose to leave Mothers Embrace and face the bigger and more challenging beasts.
 Some of the beasts are modeled on real life animals, giving them a creepy feeling with their artificial, imitations of sentient behavior and sounds.
 Should I feel sorry for them if there is a hint of sentience in these strange mechanical beasts as I kill them off?
 Or are they a cold, soulless, abomination?
 There’s not much time for moral debate though, as its kill or be killed.
 There are various types of mechanicals; grazers, striders, watchers, tall necks and more.
-The basic rule is, the bigger they are, the harder they are to kill.
+The general rule is, the bigger they are, the harder they are to kill.
 Aloy’s notebook provides information on each new beast as they are discovered.
 Probably the most challenging beasts are the stormbirds as they rain down attacks from the sky.
 Be well stocked with health when you take on stormbirds.

 Aloy can forage and gut mechanical beasts for parts from which she can craft arrows and a variety of traps, potions and upgrades.
 If you’ve played any modern RPG ever, then working out the inventory, crafting and skills system to facilitate your survival and combat is fairly intuitive.
 The weapons feel low tech compared to the high tech mechanical beasts.
 Tactical planning and stealth are your friends and can provide a much better tactic when you come across herds (rather than going in reckless all guns blazing, usually a very short lived strategy).
 At times though, some frantic quick thinking is required.
 If things are going really bad you can sprint away, hide in some bushes and plan a strategy while hiding.
 You can override some beasts and they will fight other beasts for you.
 If you don’t feel like a battle you can ride an overridden beast at top speed to escape herds.
 They will give up the chase quickly so you can go on your way.